-The Division of Allergy and Immunology is comprised of four full time and several more part-time attending physicians with a wide array of interests in this field.
-The division evaluates children and adults both on an inpatient and outpatient basis.
-We assess patients with conditions such as asthma, rhinitis, drug reactions, hives, atopic dermatitis, contact dermatitis, chronic sinusitis, hereditary angioneurotic edema, anaphylaxis, insect allergies, latex allergies, eosinophilic esophagitis and immunodeficiencies.
+In the Allergy and Immunology section, we assess patients with conditions such as asthma, rhinitis, drug reactions, hives, atopic dermatitis, contact dermatitis, chronic sinusitis, hereditary angioneurotic edema, anaphylaxis, insect allergies, latex allergies, eosinophilic esophagitis and immunodeficiencies.

 Additional testing for an array of clinical situations that we also perform include: intradermal testing for environmental allergies, pulmonary function testing for our asthmatics, and rhinoscopy for patients with chronic nasal symptoms.

-We have offices in New York City, Westchester, Rockland County, Staten Island and the Bronx to improve the access to our physicians.
+We have offices in New York City, Staten Island and the Bronx to improve the access to our physicians.